zapkub/nextjs-cookie-session-boilerplate/README.md

 # nextjs-cookie-session-boilerplate

-This is simple authentication with nextjs and passport js
+This is a simple authentication with nextjs and passport js

 ## Development